baobach/mlfinpy/docs/EnsembleModels.rst

 In order to build indicator matrix we need Triple Barrier Events (``samples_info_sets``) and price bars used to label training data set.
 That is why ``samples_info_sets`` and ``price_bars`` are input parameters for classifier/regressor.

-To better understand the underlying method, you may be interested in reading the :ref:`sampling-seq-bootstrap`_ of **Mlfin.py** documentation.
+To better understand the underlying method, you may be interested in reading the :ref:`Sampling/Sequential Bootstrapping <sampling-seq-bootstrap>`.

 Implementation
 ==============

-.. py:currentmodule:: mlfinlab.ensemble.sb_bagging
+.. py:currentmodule:: mlfinpy.ensemble.sb_bagging
-.. automodule:: mlfinlab.ensemble.sb_bagging
+.. automodule:: mlfinpy.ensemble.sb_bagging
    :members: SequentiallyBootstrappedBaggingClassifier, SequentiallyBootstrappedBaggingRegressor

 Example